nosilver4u/easy-image-optimizer/readme.txt

 If you need assistance using the plugin, please visit our [Support Page](https://ewww.io/contact-us/).
 The Easy Image Optimizer is developed at https://github.com/nosilver4u/easy-image-optimizer

+You may report security issues through our Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/easy-image-optimizer)

 = Translations =